deeptho/neumodvb/docs/viewing.md

 Recordings can also be started from the services screen.
 In this case, the recording will be proposed for the currently running program.

+### Anonymous recordings ###

+'anonymous` recordings` are recordings created without an epg record.
+Simply select an empty area in the grid epg and press record, or press record on the services screen when no EPG is present.
+Then enter start and end time and a title.
+Should EPG records overlapping with the recording appear later, then secondary recordings will be created automatically for each overlapping epg record.
+This is convenient for services with only now/next epg, which may arrive after scheduling the anonymous recording.
+Anonymous recordings will be shown on the EPG screen, but will be overlayed with epg records, should these exist.
+Canceling a secondary epg recording also cancels the anonymous recording.

 ### Playing recordings ###